 Your doctor will use a stethoscope to listen to your heart and lungs for sounds that may suggest cardiomyopathy.
-These sounds may even suggest a certain type of the disease.
+These sounds may even indicate a specific type of disease.

 For example, the loudness, timing, and location of a heart murmur may suggest hypertrophic obstructive cardiomyopathy.
 A “crackling” sound in the lungs may be a sign of heart failure.
 (This condition often develops in the later stages of cardiomyopathy.)

-Physical signs also help your doctor diagnose cardiomyopathy.
+Physical symptoms also help your doctor diagnose cardiomyopathy.
 Swelling of the ankles, feet, legs, or abdomen suggests fluid buildup, a sign of heart failure.